dvolk/catwalk/doc/howitworks.md

 dist(S1,S2) = 0

 ## What data is it designed to work on?
-It is designed to work on consensus nucleotide sequences obtained by mapping sequencer output to single fixed-length consensus genome, and then calling a single consensus base at each position.
+It is designed to work on consensus nucleotide sequences obtained by mapping sequencer output to fixed-length consensus genome, and then calling a single consensus base at each position.

 This can be supplied in three ways:
 * fasta files, including multi-fasta files.
-Please see the [/add_samples_from_mfsl](api.md) endpoint.
+Please see the [/add_samples_from_mfsl](api.md) endpoint documentation.
+In this case, the length of the sequence supplied must be exactly the same as the reference sequence.
-* a sequence name, and a string sequence.
-Please see the [/add_sample](api.md) endpoint .
+* a sequence name, and a string containing the sequence.
+Please see the [/add_sample](api.md) endpoint documentation.
+In this case, the length of the sequence supplied must be exactly the same as the reference sequence.
 * differences from the reference genome.
-A more detailed description of how these can be computed is [here](refcomp.md).
-Please see also the [/add_sample_from_refcomp](api.md).
+These may be relatively few, so this representation may be much smaller than in the fasta representations.
+Please see a more detailed description of how these can be represented is [here](refcomp.md); please note that (unlike a VCF file, which is 1-indexed) in the representation required, zero-indexed variant positions are required.
+Please see also the [/add_sample_from_refcomp](api.md) endpoint documentation, which describes how these differences can be supplied to the server.

+For more details on acceptable reference genome representations, please see below.

 ## How does it work internally?
 It computes and stores variation of each sequence against the reference.
 It uses the reference compressed differences directly in fast distance computation.
 These sequences are stored in RAM.